How to Adopt a Child: What You Need to Know About the Adoption Process

 Many adoption resources, like American Adoption, will tell you that the biggest contributing factor in an adoption professional’s average adoption wait time is advertising.
 Essentially, the more money your adoption representative is able to spend on advertisements per adoptive family, the more exposure you’re likely to receive to prospective birth parents.

-It’s important to remind yourself throughout this process that good things take time; ultimately, there are a host of external factors that will impact when you take home your child, and much of that falls on the birth mother.
+It’s important to remind yourself throughout this process that good things take time; ultimately, there are a host of external factors that will impact when you take home your adopted child, and much of that falls on the birth parent.
 Try your best to maintain a normal lifestyle, and remain positive that your desired outcome is on its way.